ccz181078/Coq-BB5/CoqBB5/BB2x4/README.md

 Deciders are algorithms trying to prove whether a given Turing machine halts or not.
 The pipeline of deciders used to solve `BB(2,4)` (pipeline defined in `BB2x4_Deciders_Pipeline.v`) is:

-- Loops
+- Loops, see `../BB5/Deciders/Decider_Loop.v`
-- n-gram Closed Position Set
+- n-gram Closed Position Set, see `../BB5/Deciders/Decider_NGramCPS.v`
-- Repeated Word List
+- Repeated Word List, see `../BB5/Deciders/Decider_RepWL.v`
-- Halt Max (run machines up to 3,932,964 steps)
+- Halt Max (run machines up to 3,932,964 steps), see `Deciders/Decider_Halt_BB2x4.v`

 Each of these techniques is described in [bbchallenge's BB5 paper](https://github.com/bbchallenge/bbchallenge-paper).

-The deciders' algorithms (present in `Deciders/` once you have run `./create_proof_files.sh` which copies them from `../BB5/Deciders/`) are programmed in Coq and then proved correct in Coq too.
+The deciders' algorithms are programmed in Coq and then proved correct in Coq too (i.e. proving that if they output `HALT`/`NONHALT` on a machine then the machine halts/does not halt).

 ### Extracting results